© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Gelli-nedd Hillfort is a scheduled monument protected by Cadw under reference BR248.
 View the official record →

-Gelli-nedd Hillfort is a prehistoric fortified settlement located in Breconshire, Wales, occupying a commanding position within the local landscape.
+Gelli-nedd Hillfort is a prehistoric fortified settlement located in Breconshire, Wales, dating to the Iron Age period.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR248.

 Gelli-nedd Hillfort dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Gelli-nedd Hillfort is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR248.